sandrasocial/SSELFIE-BRAND-STUDIO/replit.md

 - **No More Generic Responses**: Every agent interaction is now unique and based on actual analysis
 - **Professional Standards**: System now behaves like enterprise AI agents with authentic intelligence
 - **User Trust**: Sandra gets real agent analysis instead of pre-written templates that don't reflect actual work

+**Elena Workflow Template Elimination Complete:**
+- ❌ Removed: "Perfect!
+I've analyzed your request and created a custom X-step workflow" template
+- ❌ Removed: "Perfect!
+I'm now coordinating the team to get this done for you" execution template
+- ❌ Removed: "Perfect!
+The team just finished your project" completion template
+- ❌ Removed: "No workflows found to execute" generic response template
+- ✅ Replaced: All Elena responses now use authentic Claude AI generation based on actual workflow context
+- ✅ Enhanced: Elena analyzes actual workflow details and responds naturally about specific steps, agents, and progress
+- ✅ Dynamic: Each Elena response is unique and reflects the actual workflow being created or executed
 - Removed template fallback logic that forced generic "need specific task" responses
 - Updated system prompt to prioritize conversation context over memory templates
 - Added intelligent context detection that analyzes conversation history for task identification